Uchū Majin Daikengo: Characters

-Cleo's father.
-Emperius's military minister, but he is a member of the Magellan army.
-In episode 12, Yuger sees him communicating with Roboleon, which causes a coup d'etat and makes Daikengo a souvenir, but Roboleon is about to purge him as a souvenir.

-However, he was saved by the ligers who were secretly riding Daikengo, and even though he was forgiven, he rescued the liger from the sudden hit by Roboleon who withdrew, and ended up as a warrior.
+Cleo's father, Dulles is Emperius's military minister, but he is a member of the Magellan army.
+In episode 12, Yuger sees him communicating with Roboleon, which causes a coup d'état and makes Daikengo a souvenir, but Roboleon is about to purge him as a souvenir.
+However, he was saved by Liger who were secretly riding Daikengo, and even though he was forgiven, he rescued Liger from the sudden hit by Roboleon who withdrew, and ended up as a warrior.